Yakrel/odin-recipes/README.md

-Recipe list I created by my learnings from The Oding Project
+Recipe list I created by my learnings from The Odin Project